demhademha/tweak-development-guide/chapter-3.md

 Number of key(s) added: 1
 Now try logging into the machine, with: "ssh -p '2222' 'localhost'" and check to make sure that only the key(s) you wanted were added.
 ```
-3. Now, login normally over ssh, **you should not be asked for a password** but rather, for your ssh key pass phrase (if you set one).
+3. Now, login to your iOS device normally over ssh, **you should not be asked for a password** but rather, for your ssh key pass phrase (if you set one).
 4. Finally, do the same again, but this time do this for your mobile user.

 ## Making ssh remember our pass phrase
 You may find it cumbersome to continuously enter your pass phrase.
 To fix this, let's make sure that ssh auto fills it in for us.
-1. From terminal, type: <br>
+1. Open terminal and type the following: (do not connect to your iOS device)
 `eval "$(ssh-agent -s)"` <br>
 The output should be something like this: <br>
 `Agent pid 37`. <br>